-4. Remove pump drive nut from rear cam shaft.
+1d.
+Remove pump drive nut from rear cam shaft.
 Turn clockwise to remove.
 To prevent the shaft rotating, place gearbox in top gear and apply rear brake.

-5. Check the fixing screws supplied with your new pump are the correct thread ie. Cycle.
-Your engine may not be the original one, fitted to your machine, (Re-threading may have taken place) so year and model are no guide in such a situation.
+1e.
+Check the fixing screws supplied with your new pump are the correct thread ie. UNC or Cycle.
+Your engine may not be the original one fitted to your machine, so year and model are no guide in such a situation.
+Clean gasket face to remove any old gasket material.